She awoke in a dark, dripping forest, on the side of a road, with droplets from the leafy canopy above pelting her flesh.

 Then her question clawed into his awareness.

-She abruptly jerked away her hands, and the mouth he had so longed to kiss trembled with fear.
-“I don’t know who I am.”
+She abruptly jerked her hands away, and the mouth he had so longed to kiss trembled.
+“I myself don’t know who I am.”

 I know, he could say.
 You’re the princess, and I was once your father’s watchdog.
 I protected the sanctimonious tyrant who called himself our kingdom’s ruler but who so antagonized the people that the peasants rebelled.
-They murdered him and his queen despite how I tried to save them, then their murderers left me to die at the feet of my master and mistress’s slaughtered bodies.
+They murdered him and his queen despite how I tried to save them, then their murderers left me to die at the feet of my master’s slaughtered body.

 They left me with only one eye.

-He’d regained consciousness in a tangled morass of bloodied corpses while the marauding rebels still swarmed the castle.
-Laughing and making bawdy jests, they’d shucked dead nobles of their jewels and slit the throats of the noblewomen they’d raped.
+He’d regained consciousness in a tangled morass of bloodied corpses while the marauding rebels had still swarmed the castle.
+Laughing and exchanging bawdy jests, they’d shucked the dead nobles of their jewels and slit the throats of the surviving noblewomen they’d raped.

-Exavier had had a knife in his eye, and they’d thought him dead—he should’ve been dead, perhaps, but some deity had been cruel, and after the butchers departed, he’d jerked the dagger out, staggered to his feet, and gritted his teeth against the upheaval of his gullet.
-His hand had staunched the blood flow from the socket while he’d swallowed hard, swallowing the pain while the throbbing from his eye unbalanced him.
+Exavier had had a knife in his eye, and they’d thought him dead—he should’ve been dead, perhaps, but some deity had been cruel, or some attacker’s assault had been weak, and after the butchers had departed, he’d jerked the dagger out, staggered to his feet, and gritted his teeth against the upheaval of his gullet.
+His hand had staunched the blood-flow from the socket while he’d swallowed hard, swallowing the pain while the throbbing from his eye unbalanced him.

 Lurching around the room, he had looked for her body.